 - A. Sampling station(s) shall be established for each point of discharge and shall be located where representative samples of that effluent can be obtained.
+The discharger shall notify this Regional Board in writing of the location(s) of the sampling stations once established.
 Provisions shall be made to enable visual inspection before discharge.
-In the event of presence of oil sheen, debris, and/or other objectionable materials or odors, discharge shall not commence until compliance with the requirements is demonstrated.
-All visual observations shall be included in the monitoring report. - B. If monitoring results indicate an exceedance of a limit contained in Order No. R4-2003-0108, the discharge shall be terminated and shall only be resumed after remedial measures have been implemented and full compliance with the requirements has been ascertained. - C. In addition, as applicable, following an effluent limit exceedance, the discharger shall implement the following accelerated monitoring program: - 1.
-Monthly monitoring shall be increased to weekly monitoring. - 2.
-Quarterly monitoring shall be increased to monthly monitoring, and - 3.
+If oil sheen, debris, and/or other objectionable materials or odors are present, discharge shall not be commenced before compliance with the requirements is demonstrated.
+All visual observations shall be included in the monitoring report. - B. If monitoring result indicates an exceedance of a limit contained in R4-2003-0111, the discharge shall be terminated and shall only be resumed after remedial measures have been implemented and full compliance with the requirements has been ascertained. - C. In addition, as applicable, following the effluent limit exceedance, the discharger shall implement the following accelerated monitoring program: - 1.
+Monthly monitoring shall be increased to weekly monitoring; - 2.
+Quarterly monitoring shall be increased to monthly monitoring; and - 3.
 Semi-annually monitoring shall be increased to quarterly. - 4.
 Annually monitoring shall be increased to semi-annually.

-If three consecutive accelerated monitoring events demonstrate full compliance with effluent limits, then, the discharger may return to regular monitoring frequency, with the approval of the Executive Officer of the Regional Board.
+If three consecutive accelerated monitoring events demonstrate full compliance with effluent limits, then the discharger may return to the regular monitoring frequency, with the approval of the Executive Officer of the Regional Board.